Energy Science & Engineering

 Meet the Editor

 Can it work?
 Does it work in reality?
-Are simple questions which often require analysis of physical and economic conditions and system boundaries.
-We welcome contributions, relevant now and in the future, reporting perspectives, modelling results as well as industrial, technical and regional experiences that can help others in the energy sector.
+These are simple questions which often require the analysis of physical and economic conditions and system boundaries.
+We publish contributions, relevant to the present industrial activities as well as in the future, reporting perspectives, modelling results as well as industrial, technical and regional experiences that can help others in the energy sector.

 As an author publishing in ESE you would benefit from:

 • Open access: articles are published under Creative Commons license and authors are the copyright holder

 • Fully compliant with open access mandates